MaddieM4/python-djdns/README.md

 $ dig @localhost -p 8989 in.b3.demo         # 5.6.7.8
 ```

-Feel free to explore the diskdemo directory and play with its contents, to see how the traversable structure of DJDNS works.
 For further reference on the specification, see [this Github comment](https://github.com/campadrenalin/python-djdns/issues/2#issuecomment-18111938).

+It is possible to run a test environ on port 53, but it's awkward and awful.
+Don't do it.

 # About DJDNS